usman250994/React-Test/README.md

 ## Migratation to another location service proivider (apart from Google Api)

 Well, Just a simple dump component is dedicated to Google Maps and  the key to api is in `.env` file.
 We can change it any time.
 No need to hurt the whole application.
-Alos we can change the markers associated with the maps api in markers component.
+Also we can change the markers associated with the maps api in markers component.
 Rest rendering logic will be safe in ther components and will be implemented as it is.
 Isn't it?

 ## Improvements; further implementations